mondaychen/minesweeper/README.md

 grunt
 ```

 If you want to change any JavaScript or CSS codes, run `grunt watch` in advance to make the changes work.
+The `grunt` command also starts the watching process.